JKAdministrator/reactToDoList/README.md

 # commmit the changes of all files

-git commit -a -m "added loguin with email & gmail"
+git commit -a -m [added loguin with email & gmail]

 # push to repository (branch principal: main)

-git push -u origin <your-branch-name>
+git push -u origin [your-branch-name]

 # see current branch and changes not staged for commit